Our trees are available in the following types:

 One of the most famous and sought after of the many 'Pearmains', First recorded in 1893 but very difficult to obtain now.
 Always known as one of the most excitingly flavoured varieties, the partly russetted,...

-An early variety for eating from September.
+An early variety of apple trees for eating from September.
 The handsome red flushed fruits are borne very abundantly and are crisp, sweet and very juicy with an excellent flavour.
-Suitable for planting in all areas, hardy and...
+Suitable for planting in all...

 Picking late September, stores well.
 Brown variety with firm yellow/white flesh, Nutty flavour, Still the best russet apple.
 Pollinators include: James Grieve, Greensleeves, Grenadier and Fortune.
 The blossom has good frost tolerance.